jon-ayala/JONATHANAYALA-CAPSTONE2/README.md

 # Airbnb and COVID: Where Do You Go From Here?

-Analyzing Airbnb short-term rental data from NYC.
+Analyzing Airbnb short-term rental data in NYC.

 Slides Presentation: https://docs.google.com/presentation/d/15JeCekJbyqcmmWik5bbLSAgktx44l-jOoHM47Cj6U_A/edit?usp=sharing